Young Professional

 If you received a work permit with restrictions at the port of entry, here you can find out how to remove them.

-My employer changed their mind, can I re-apply for the Young Professional work permit?
+My employer changed their mind; can I re-apply for the Young Professional work permit?

-It depends on the application stage.
+It depends on the stage of your application.

-2. If your employer already submitted the job offer, they can withdraw it through the Employer Portal.
-Instructions on how to withdraw here.
+However, if your employer has already submitted the job offer, they can withdraw it through the Employer Portal.

-• If you already received the POE (approval), then the POE will become invalid.
-As soon as that happened in the GCKey account, you can apply again after you found a new employer who wants to support you.
+• If you received the POE (approval), then the POE will become invalid.

 Do I need an IEC health insurance again to activate the Young Professional work permit?